Pink Peppercorns: Tree Nut Allergen

 allergic response in people with allergies to tree nuts."

-In our Denver production facility, we will process pink peppercorns and the two remaining seasonings that contain them using completely separate equipment from the rest of our products.
+In our Denver production facility, we will process this seasoning that contains pink peppercorns using separate equipment from the rest of our products.
 This is the same manner in which we isolate the equipment used in the processing of products that contain dairy.

 While consuming pink peppercorns can be dangerous for people with tree nut allergies, which we do not take lightly, for most pink peppercorns offer a uniquely wonderful flavor and appearance that can’t easily be replaced.
 With that in mind, where the flavor and appearance of our signature seasonings would not be significantly altered, we revised a few spice blends to remove the pink peppercorns and remedy any potential concerns.
 The following Savory Spice signature seasonings were revised in 2014 to no longer contain pink peppercorns: